Sugar industry: Sugar refinement

-A table sugar factory in England.
+A table sugar factory in Bury Saint Edmunds, England.
 The tall diffusers are visible to the middle left where the harvest transforms into a sugar syrup.
 The boiler and furnace are in the center, where table sugar crystals form.
 An expressway for transport is visible in the lower left.

 Table sugar (sucrose) comes from plant sources.
 Two important sugar crops predominate: sugarcane (Saccharum spp.) and sugar beets (Beta vulgaris), in which sugar can account for 12% to 20% of the plant's dry weight.
 The plant material is separated to isolate the sucrose-rich portions.
 Purification of the sucrose exploits the good solubility of sucrose in water.
 After this aqueous extraction.
 Sucrose is obtained by successive recrystallizations, producing solid forms suited for the markets.
 Terminology describing some of these stages includes thick and thin juice, massecuite, magma, mother syrup, etc.

-In the case of corn syrup, the high fructose corn syrup is obtained by hydolysis of the starch from corn and wheat.
+In the case of corn syrup, the high fructose corn syrup is obtained by hydrolysis of the starch from corn and wheat.
 This conversion, the starch is soaked in warm water in the presence of enzymes that break down the starch into a glucose.
 The resulting syrup is subsequently partially converted to fructose, i.e., high fructose corn syrup and related products.
 Again, the processing exploits the high solubility of sugars in water.
 The low prices of glucose syrups produced from wheat and corn (maize) compete with the traditional sugar market.